-A key priority for the Board is to maintain an open and transparent relationship with our regulators.
-The Board and the GARC receive regular reporting on key regulatory engagement, and the Chief Risk Officer, as a standing attendee of each meeting, provides further updates where necessary.
-The GARC continued to review the regulatory horizon and actions being taken to ensure the Quilter Cheviot Group is, and will continue to, meet regulatory expectations.
+Maintaining an open and transparent relationship with our regulators is a key priority and the Board and the GARC receive regular reporting on key regulatory engagement, and the Chief Risk Officer, as a standing attendee of each meeting, provides further updates as needed.

 The importance of our suppliers is acknowledged by the Board and supplier relationships are managed and maintained in line with Quilter Group policy.
-Please refer to the Quilter plc 2022 Annual Report for further information on how we foster relationships with our suppliers.
+Please refer to the Quilter plc 2023 Annual Report for further information on how we foster relationships with our suppliers.